 When it is your turn, you will be ushered into an elevator for the short trip up to the sixth floor.
 If your audio headset decides that it wants to do its job, because mine certainly didn’t, you will see your first stop on the audio tour almost immediately upon exiting the elevator, that is, if you are able to see the displays at all due to the enormous crowds of people in front of each one.

 We eventually gave up on the audio, zipped rapidly through the museum displays, and then, because you are not allowed to take pictures on the sixth floor, we headed to the seventh floor, where there were more displays but much fewer people.

-TIP: Take advantage of going up to the seventh floor of the museum.
+CROSS TIP: Take advantage of going up to the seventh floor of the museum.
 Toward the back left corner, around the group of lockers, is a perfect view of Dealey Plaza.
 From here you can get an idea of the vantage point that Lee Harvey Oswald had that day of the Presidential motorcade.
-Photography is allowed on the seventh floor.
+(Photography is not allowed on the sixth floor).